springernature/frontend-toolkits/CONTRIBUTING.md

 1. Version commits _should_ be managed as part of your package update PR in most cases
 2. Increment either the major, minor, or patch version in the relevant `package.json`.
 If you're unsure which, have a chat about it or re-read the semver docs
     * Development versions of a package should start at version `0.1.0` as per the [semver documentation](https://semver.org/#spec-item-4)
 3. Add an entry to the relevant `HISTORY.md` file outlining the changes in the new version.
 Take your time, this log should be useful to developers – it should help them make decisions about whether they can upgrade.
-If this file is not updated then travis will fail the build.
+If this file is not updated then GitHub Actions will fail the build.
 4. (Make sure you only publish one package at a time)
 6. Code review your pull request and merge
 7. The build system will automatically publish your new version based on the `package.json` version